 The Work Continues

-EE kids now in college
+EE kids in college or graduated

 - Isi Ibarra (Cal State Riverside)

-- Orion Hernandez (Long Beach Community College)
+- Orion Hernandez (Long Beach CC)

-- Tammy Patterson (Nursing School)
+- Tammy Patterson (Loma Linda Nursing School)

 - Enrique Campos (Cal State San Bernardino)